 It was then that the door creaked open a final time that day, signaling William's arrival and his rush upstairs to find the nursery empty, Elizabeth nursing a head wound in the bedroom, and Mr. Turvey and his wife (whom he had quickly called over to more readily attend Elizabeth and Krysta) fussing around the second floor.

-William, filled with shock and fear alike, rushed to his wife, and kneeling beside the bed gently took her hand in his, his blue eyes stinging as he pushed away tears.
+William rushed to his wife, eyes immediately falling to the bandage around her head and her ashen face.
+He knelt beside the bed and gently took her hand in his, blue eyes stinging as he pushed away tears.

 “My darling, please forgive me.
 I was not here with you when you needed me.”
 At this, Elizabeth carefully sat up, and cupped his cheek.

-“Will, I could never blame you for the unpredictable, besides, this injury was my fault.
-Though... perhaps it saved me from an even worse fate.”
+“Will, I could never blame you for the unpredictable, and I had a hand in at least this head injury."
+Weakly, she gestured at her head.
+"Though" she began again, "... perhaps it saved me from an even worse fate.”
 Her eyes took on a faraway look as she measured just how close she had come to death.
 The thought of the letter brought her back to the present.
 “And, I must tell you, that letter in your study, it was not meant for your eyes…” she trailed off, and William suddenly understood.

-“It wasn’t meant for me,” he thought as he gazed upon his wife, “It wasn’t meant for me.”
+“It wasn’t meant for me,” he thought as he gazed upon his wife, “It wasn’t meant for me ....”
 And yet he had paid for the fault of his own superior.
-Paid with the health of his wife.

 Silently, Mr. Turvey watched from the doorway, the concern on his face only a fraction of the guilt he carried in his heart.
 An idea came to him, and his hand reached for the letter he had discovered on top of a table near the door.
-As he scanned the page, the words, at first cold and demanding, began to become the ramblings of a group of foolish men now facing both legal and social destruction after their atrocious actions.
+As he scanned the page, the words, at first cold and demanding, became the ramblings of a group of foolish men now facing both legal action and social destruction after the atrocities they had committed.

-“Publicity, that's all they wanted” he realized, “Just attention for their terrible “cause.”
-Well, I’ll give them publicity, teach them that when they interfere in the workings of the public eye, the truth will always float to the surface.
-I do own a newspaper after all…” Mr. Turvey chuckled dryly, and began to formulate the title of the leading article for tomorrow.
+“Publicity, that's all they wanted,” he realized, “Just attention for their terrible 'cause.'
+Well, I’ll give them publicity, teach them that when they interfere in the workings of the public eye, the truth will always be revealed.
+I do own a newspaper after all ….”
+Mr. Turvey chuckled dryly and began to formulate the title of the leading article for tomorrow.
 Taking his leave, he checked one last time on his neighbors, kissed his wife goodbye, and headed to the office.
-It was going to be a long night...
+It was going to be a long night ...